fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

   <tr>
     <th>Description</th>
     <td>
-        A function that will return a <a href="RendererComponentTrees.md">Renderer Component Tree</a> for the component.
+        A function that will return a <a href="RendererComponentTrees">Renderer Component Tree</a> for the component.
     </td>
   </tr>
   <tr>